Study with the Department of Community and Clinical Health

 Audiology courses

-Work to preserve and improve the hearing of others in clinical or organisational settings.
+Preserve and improve the hearing of others in clinical or organisational settings.
+Learn from academics and industry professionals with knowledge of audiology best practice.

 Learn more